 In November 2020, armed conflicts broke out in the Tigray Region of northern Ethiopia and a state of emergency was declared in the Tigray Region by the Federal Democratic Republic of Ethiopia government.
 The Company immediately suspended all work programs and invoked force majeure by notification to Ethiopia's Ministry of Mines and Petroleum.
 In November 2022, a peace agreement named "Agreement for Lasting Peace through a Permanent Cessation of Hostilities" was announced between the conflicting parties.
-The Company received notification letters from the Ministry of Mines declaring that force majeure has ended for three of its exploration licenses in 2024 (Note 8 & 9).
+In early 2024, the Company received notification letters from the Ministry of Mines declaring that force majeure has ended for its Terer, Meli, and Nefasit exploration licenses (Note 8 & 9) and has resumed exploration activity.

 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-As at December 31, 2023, the Company had working capital of \$6,602,753.
-Management estimates that these funds will provide the Company with sufficient financial resources to carry out currently planned operations through the next twelve months.

-These consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
+As at December 31, 2024, the Company had working capital of \$2,216,418.
+Management estimates that its working capital may not provide the Company with sufficient financial resources to carry out currently planned operations and exploration through the next twelve months.
+Additional financing may be required by the Company to complete its strategic objectives and continue as a going concern.
+While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.
+These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.